 Pro Tip: I recommend visiting the craft brewery that is located within the area of the Strahov monastery complex to try the traditional draft beer.

 16. Discover the Adventure of the IMAGE Black Light Theatre

 The black light theater (černé divadlo) is a theatrical performance based on the optical effect of darkness and ultraviolet lighting.
 The costumes and instruments used in the scene glow in the dark, creating visual illusions with shows of different styles.
 The Black Theater will be a different experience on your trip to Prague.

 15. Listen to a Classical Music Concert at the Municipal House or Rudolfinum

-Another option can be Rudolfinum.
+Another option is the Rudolfinum.
 This architectural monument is associated with music and the arts.
-It is also the headquarters of the Czech Philharmonic, its large concert hall is named Dvořák in honor of the famous Czech composer.
-Within its facilities, there is also a gallery and an elegant cafe.
+It is also the headquarters of the Czech Philharmonic and its large concert hall is named Dvořák in honor of the famous Czech composer.
+Within its facilities, there is also a gallery and an elegant café.

 13. Visit a Gallery or Museum

-The National Museum which is the largest museum in the Czech Republic where you can find a great variety of art, scientific collections, exhibitions.
+There are many museums and galleries to visit.
+Among the most important that we can recommend is The National Museum, which is the largest museum in the Czech Republic and where you will find a great variety of art, scientific collections, and exhibitions.